Activity

 • waste tub for straw pieces

-• optional: wash bottles of water, to rinse trays for more experimenting
+• optional: wash bottles of water or sink, to rinse trays for more experimenting

 • optional: different kinds of water to test e.g. tap water, pond water, ocean water